 Students returning from absences must report to the School Office at least ten minutes before the beginning of the school day.
 A dated, signed note from the parent/guardian or doctor stating the reason for the absence and the day(s) missed must be presented to the Attendance Office the day the student returns in order to be issued an “Admission Slip.”

 Students are to obtain a teacher signature on the admittance for each class missed.
-If a student is absent for more than five consecutive days, a doctor’s note is also required before an admittance can be issued.
-Admittance passes are left with their 7th period teacher who will turn them into Mrs. Bean.
+If a student is absent for more than five consecutive days, a doctor’s note is also required before admittance can be issued.
+Admittance passes are left with their 7th-period teacher who will turn them into the office.

 If a student needs to be absent for a special reason and believes that the absence should be excused, the student must submit a prior written request (except for absences to observe a religious holy day of obligation) from the parents to a principal giving the following

-- Date of note — At least 2 days before absence is to begin
+- Date of note — At least 2 days before the absence is to begin

 - Student’s full name